 |End date||The proposed final date for every goal and action step.|

-A simple goal setting worksheet, this form is for a school student, or a child at home to try to encourage them to work on their own goals.
+A simple worksheet, this form is for a student, or child at home to encourage their goal setting efforts.
 These goals should be simple and include whatever the child thinks they need to work on.
 Not tasks assigned by adults.

 The Student or Child’s Goal Planning Worksheet is a simple form made for students at school, or a child at home to get them started planning and implementing their own goals.

 The first two sections of the form have the child analyze their strengths and weaknesses to decide on an area they need to improve.

 The next section has them commit to a specific improvement.